harshnisar/insights_gamma/titles/index.md

         </li>

         <li>
-        <b> Domain Knowledge - degree:</b> Teachers and Software Engineers have high scores in their domain of education in college.
+        <b> Domain Knowledge - Degree:</b> Teachers and Software Engineers have high percentile scores in their domain of education in college.
+Whereas sales professionals and customer service representatives have much lesser percentile scores than the available supply.
+Note: This analysis is done on engineering data.
         </li>
         <li>
-        <b>Domain Knowledge - job:</b> If we consider basic skills required for each role, all roles have professionals atleast above the available supply.
+        <b>Domain Knowledge - Job:</b> If we consider basic skills required for each role, all roles have professionals with skills atleast above the available supply.
         </li>
     </ul>
     </div>